Procedure for Stress Urinary Incontinence

 - Foreign body (allergic) reaction to mesh implant

 - Urinary retention/obstruction (involuntary storage of urine/blockage of urine flow)

 - Vaginal discharge

-- Dehiscence of vaginal incision (opening of the incision after surgery)
+- Wound dehiscence (opening of the incision after surgery)

 - Nerve damage

-- Detrusor instability (involuntary contraction of the detrusor muscle while the bladder is filling)
+- Detrusor stability (involuntary construction of the detrusor muscle while the bladder is filling)

-- Device migration, complete failure of the procedure
+- Device migration, complete failure of the device

 - Dyspareunia (pain during intercourse)